nmrf/sadata-user-manual/users/actions.md

 ![](/assets/Edit action.png)

-Clicking the edit button allows the Administrator to edit all of the fields associated with that action.
+Clicking the edit button allows the Administrator to edit all of the fields associated with that action including:

+* Adding/editing the responsible organisation
+* Adding/editing thematic clusters the action is linked to
+* Adding/editing the recommendations the action is linked to
+* Adding/editing the indicators the action is linked to
+* Adding/editing the SDG targets the actions is linked to
+* Editing the draft/public status of the action
+* Editing the target date and target date comments
+* Deleting the action

 **Batch editing**